Key Breed Facts

 A Mexican Hairless has an athletic yet sturdy body with a nice firm, straight and level back with muscular, strong loins and a nice albeit slightly rounded croup.
 Their ribcages are deep and long being well sprung and their bellies are moderately tucked up which adds to a dog's athletic appearance.
 Back legs have well developed first and second thighs and are parallel and straight.
 Their feet are hare-like with semi-arched toes, their nails match the colour of a dog’s coat and paw pads are strong and firm.
 Tails are set as an extension of a dog's croup and are long and thin tapering from the root to the tip.
 Dogs carry their tails down when resting, but when alert or excited, they carry them higher and nicely curved.

 When it comes to their skin and tufts of hair, the Mexican Hairless has smooth and very sensitive skin that always feels warm to the touch.
 Dogs can have short, coarse tufts of hair on their foreheads, their faces and on the back of their necks, but these tufts are more commonly seen on a dog's feet and on the tip of their tails.
-Accepted breed colours are as follows:
+Accepted breed colours for Kennel Club registration are as follows:

 Dogs can also have spots on their bodies which includes white markings.

 The Mexican Hairless is a charming character both in looks and temperament.
 They are extremely intelligent although they have retained many of their more primitive instincts which includes a deeply embedded instinct to hunt.
 They have boundless energy and need to be given the right amount of daily exercise combined with enough mental stimulation for them to be truly happy, well-rounded dogs.
-Xolos mature very slowly and it's not until they are around 2 years old that they fully mature mentally which has to be taken into account during their training.
+Xolos mature very slowly and it's not until they are around 2 years old that they fully mature mentally which must be taken into account during their training.

 These unique looking dogs are not the best choice for first time owners because not only do Xolos need extra care, but also because until they do mature, the first two years of living with a Xolo can prove quite challenging.
 The reason being that a Mexican Hairless takes a long time to settle down and are known to chew just about anything they find.
 They also like the sound of their own voices which in short means excessive barking can become a real issue.
-Owners have to show their pets a lot of patience and understanding right up to the time when they start to settle down.
+Owners must show their pets a lot of patience and understanding right up to the time when they start to settle down.

 Xolos do not do well when they are on their own, but they do thrive when they live with another of their own kind.
 They are extremely social by nature although they are known to be fearless watchdogs too.
 Puppies must be well socialised as early as possible and this needs to include introducing them to new situations, noises, people, other animals and dogs as soon as they are fully vaccinated so they mature into confident and relaxed dogs.
 The Mexican Hairless needs to be in a home with people who are familiar with the breed and therefore understand their needs which are quite different from many other dogs both on the grooming and exercise front.

 Because Xolos are known to be sensitive dogs by nature, they do not respond well to any sort of harsh correction of heavy handed training.
-They do answer well to positive reinforcement, the key is to keep these high energy dog focussed which means shorter, more interesting and fun training sessions work better than longer ones.
+They do answer well to positive reinforcement, the key is to keep these high energy dog focused which means shorter, more interesting and fun training sessions work better than longer ones.

 The Mexican Hairless is known to be a gentle, sensitive albeit energetic character that gets on well with children forming extremely close bonds with them.
 However, any interaction between dogs and children should be supervised by an adult to make sure playtime does not end up getting too boisterous which is especially true when a Xolo is still a puppy.